 - There was no long-term follow-up.

-Intravenous methylprednisolone pulse as a treatment for hospitalised severe COVID-19 patients: results from a randomised controlled clinical trial (Edalatifard, September 2020).
+Intravenous methylprednisolone pulse as a treatment for hospitalized severe COVID-19 patients: results from a randomized controlled clinical trial (Edalatifard, September 2020).

 - A single-blind, randomized, controlled, clinical trial of 68 hospitalized patients with confirmed severe COVID-19 in Iran.

 - Included patients were non-intubated adults, had confirmed COVID-19, SpO2 <90%, CRP >10, and IL-6 levels of >6.

 - 34 patients were assigned to receive standard care and pulse-dose methylprednisolone (250 mg/day for 3 days) and 34 patients to standard care alone.

 - The mean age of patients was 58.5±16.6 years old; 62.9% were men.

 - Time of clinical improvement or death, whichever came first.

 - 22 patients (35.5%) had respiratory rate >24 breaths/min and 13 patients (21.0%) had heart rate >100 beats/min.